California means beaches. Most tourists already know that. Most tourists soon discover that California also means butterflies.

 Brush Footed Butterflies

 Almost all visitors to the Golden State can easily photography at least a dozen Brush Footed butterflies during their state.
-These are the larger butterflis, often with orange color wings that visit the flowers of gardens around hotels, parks and residential areas in the cities.
+These are the larger butterflies, often with orange color wings that visit the flowers of gardens around hotels, parks and residential areas in the cities.

 With almost six dozen different Brush Footed Butterflies documented in California, any visitor can capture a phone filled with butterfly pictures by traveling a short distance and taking a hike in some of the still undeveloped areas of the state.
 The picture shows a Green Comma butterfly.